-News PPS financing SME innovation Energy transition
+News Aeronautics PPS financing SME innovation Energy transition

 Many airports, including Schiphol, use Ground Power Units (GPUs).
 Traditionally, these run on diesel, but there are now also electric versions.
 Now there is also a GPU that runs on hydrogen.
 Schiphol already uses it and is the world's first.